 The EPA Certified Wood Burning Stove

 The first notion is to question whether a wood burning stove meets EPA standards.
-Yes, if the wood stove was made from 1988 and onward the manufacturer must comply with the EPA standards.
+Yes, if the unit was made from 1988 and onward, the manufacturer must comply with the EPA standards.

-According to the EPA Particulate Emissions guidelines, a certified wood stove must limit particulate emissions of 7.5 grams per hour for a non-catalytic wood stove and 4.1 grams per hour for a catalytic wood stove.
-Therefore, when you go shopping for a wood stove you can usually identify this EPA certification by a temporary paper label attached to the front of the wood stove and a metal label affixed to the backside of the wood stove.
+According to the EPA Particulate Emissions guidelines, a certified stove must limit particulate emissions of 7.5 grams per hour for a non-catalytic stove and 4.1 grams per hour for a catalytic stove.
+Therefore, when you go shopping for a unit, you can usually identify this EPA certification by a temporary paper label attached to the front and a metal label affixed to the backside of the wood stove.

-What does the EPA certified wood burning stove offer?
+Why look for EPA certified labe?
 For consumers, it offers cleaner and more efficient stoves with lower amounts of carbon monoxide, hydrocarbons and other organic compounds going into the air.
 (These pollutants have been known to cause cardiovascular illness and environmental pollution).

 Is Your Wood Stove Efficient and Safe

 This is a two edged sword.
 Can you have both, efficiency and safety?
 Of course.
-In fact, efficiency and safety should work hand-in-hand when you are installing your stove.
+In fact, efficiency and safety should work hand-in-hand when you are installing your unit.

 As you will soon discover, your wood stove is only as efficient and safe as its installation.
 Thus, it is important that you install your unit in your home correctly.
 Let us look at some of those elements.